-This test is similar to the common law test in that it looks at the control and the nature of the work.
+This test is similar to the common law test in that it looks at the degree of control and the nature of the work.
 It also examines whether or not the worker is customarily engaged in independent contractor work related to the job they are performing for a business.

 A worker is presumed to be an employee unless they meet the following criteria.

-Absence of control
+Absence of Control